 Keep it simple

-Your biggest fitness gains come from your fundamental aerobic training, but people sometimes cut back on the fundamentals to spend time chasing ‘marginal gains’.
+Your biggest fitness gains come from your fundamental aerobic training.
+Nevertheless, people sometimes cut back on the fundamentals to spend time chasing ‘marginal gains’.
 Over the long term, I’d say the fundamentals get you 90% of the way to your maximum potential, and all the other activities combine for the other 10%.
 Don’t forego substantial gains in basic aerobic fitness from endurance rides, aerobic and lactate threshold interval workouts, and speed work to chase a marginal gain from improving your left-right pedal balance.
 There’s a time for optimizing pedal balance, but if pursuing a 1% gain means foregoing a 5% gain you could have made from sticking to the fundamentals, then you would have been better off keeping it simple.

 These seven principles, along with others, have served me well.
 That doesn’t mean all outcomes in my life have been positive or that everything has worked out the way I wanted it to.
 However, having beliefs, principles, and convictions provide a structure that keeps me headed in the right direction.